isthari/hq-reporter-chromium/sql/README.md

 more difficult to reason about system behavior (Chrome feature code + SQLite) when the database gets corrupted.
 Foreign key constraints also make it more difficult to reason about query performance.

+As a result, foreign key constraints are not enforced on SQLite databases opened with Chrome's `sql::Database` infrastructure.

 After
 [WebSQL](https://www.w3.org/TR/webdatabase/) is removed from Chrome, we plan